 - The number of people who died in large truck crashes was 22% higher in 2015 than in 2009, when it was lower than at any year since the collection of fatal crash data began in 1975.
 (IIHS)

 - More than 1 in 10 motor vehicle crash deaths in 2015 involved large trucks.
 (IIHS)

 Setting training and safety standards

 In his article, Mr. Berry posits that the public is not told “Truck drivers are professionals trained in safety beyond what the casual driver ever will be.”

-I disagree.
 It’s been my experience that the public understands very well that professional truck drivers are trained more thoroughly than other drivers—as they should be.

-It cannot be disputed that commercial truck drivers operate large and potentially dangerous pieces of equipment.
+We agree: commercial truck drivers operate large and potentially dangerous pieces of equipment.
 Therefore, they are held to a higher standard of care than regular motorists.

 I believe that is one of the reasons that people get angry when these professionals: